Scaffolding building site and high vis vests with hard hats

 • Extreme tiredness

-The main differences between silicosis and hypersensitivity pneumonitis can be found in how they are contracted.
 Silicosis is caused by inhaling large amounts of crystalline silica, a common mineral naturally found in certain types of stone, rock, sand and clay.
-Typically, the amount of time of exposure for silicosis means it is contracted during your career.
+Typically, due to the amount of exposure to silica dust required for silicosis to develop, it is usually contracted after prolonged exposure throughout your career.
 The industries particularly at risk are:

 • Stone masonry and stone cutting – especially with sandstone